ahmedihafez/fastaconvtr/README.md

 [if 'synonymous', 'nonsynonymous', 'silent' add: Genetic_Code: Nuclear_Universal,mtDNA_Drosophila,mtDNA_Mammals,Other] [if 'Other', introduce the single letter code for the 64 triplets in the order UUU UUC UUA UUG ... etc.]
 -c [in case use coding regions, criteria to consider transcripts (max/min/first/long)].
-DEFAULT: long -e [path and name of the output weights file (mandatory if include GFF file)] -E [instead -g & -c, input file with weights for positions: include three columns with a header, first the physical positions (1...end), second the weight for positions and third a boolean weight for the variant (eg. syn variant but nsyn position)]
+DEFAULT: long -e [path and name of the output weights file (mandatory if included GFF)]